stuffo/scaleway-ubuntukernel/README.md

 With this package you can use standard Ubuntu kernels on your Scaleway x86_64 instances by the magic of KEXEC.

+Be aware that you don't need all of this if you are using the newer Scaleway locally booted instances (eg. START1).
+This instances use the distributions kernel anyhow.

 Requirements
 ============
 Just make sure your current Scaleway kernel has KEXEC support.